 Personally, I believe these pleats look great and add a touch of style while giving my hips and legs extra room and freedom to move.
 Pleated trousers are perfect for the business setting where more traditional styles are acceptable, though they can be worn for nearly ever occasion.

 The flat front, while a very old style, has been adopted by fashion-setters as the new and hip style of trousers, often worn low on the hips.
 Unlike the pleated trousers, flat front trousers lack any sort of pleats down the front.

 Another stylistic consideration that must be taken into view is trouser cuffs (or the lack thereof).
 A cuff is an upturned flap of material that goes all the way around the leg hem.

 Cuffs can be made in a variety of depths, anywhere from one inch to two inches though these are merely general boundaries.
 A 1 ½” deep cuff is considered to be a good middle point.

 Cuffs must be made on trousers with pleated fronts.
 This is a requirement that not only has a long tradition but balances out the trousers, keeping the trousers from being too busy on top.
-However, flat front trousers can be made with or without cuffs, though traditionally cuffs are preferred.
+However, flat-front trousers can be made with or without cuffs, though traditionally cuffs are preferred.

-A Man's Body Type and Trouser Selection
+A Man's Body Type & Trouser Selection

+What style of trousers you choose depends partly upon personal preference and partly on body type.
 Body type can play an important role in choosing trouser styles.
-While skinny, long legged men can effectively wear both the flat front and pleated trousers, portly or shorter men must be more careful when picking a style.
+While skinny, long-legged men can effectively wear both the flat-front and pleated trousers, portly or shorter men must be more careful when picking a style.
 Depending upon individual body shape, larger men may want to avoid pleated trousers as the extra bulk of the pleats could add extra pounds of visual weight.

 Try on the two different styles of trousers and see which you prefer the most.
 Once you do pick out your favorite style, it's time to know how to wear them.

 While styles have changed over the years, wearing trousers has for the most part stayed the same.
-While young hipsters and fashion designers like low waisted trousers that ride around the hips, the stylish and traditional way to wear trousers is around your waist.
+While young hipsters and fashion designers like low-waisted trousers that ride around the hips, the stylish and traditional way to wear trousers is around your waist.

 Low hip-riding trousers do the opposite: they make the torso appear long and the legs short, throwing proportions out of harmony.

-Secondly, wearing them at your waist makes it easier to keep your trousers up.
+2. Secondly, wearing them at your waist makes it easier to keep your trousers up.
 The expanding hips keep a well-fitted pair of trousers from slipping down too far.
 This can further be enhanced through the use of a belt or suspenders.

-And lastly, wearing trousers at the waist is much more comfortable than wearing them at the hips, where they dig in and slip down.
+3. And lastly, wearing trousers at the waist is much more comfortable than wearing them at the hips, where they dig in and slip down.
 The crotch of the trousers are also where they are supposed to be when worn at the waist, allowing for better movement and flexibility.